Vietnamese

 • Advising on the conditions for establishing foreign-invested companies for investors according to specific business fields or investors' nationality;

-• Consulting the capital contribution ratio of foreign investors in Vietnam with Vietnamese law and WTO commitments;
+• Consulting the capital contribution ratio of foreign investors in Vietnam with the Vietnamese law and the WTO commitments;

 • Advising on conditions, guiding investors to prepare necessary documents to establish a foreign-invested company;